CISO Best Practices to Communicate and Make Informed Decisions

 A security program is a key to helping a CISO, and the organization itself make informed decisions.

-Watch Exclusive Video: Tips & Techniques to Enable Informed Decision Making from your Information Security Program
+Watch an Exclusive Video: Tips & Techniques to Enable Informed Decision Making from your Information Security Program

 How Does a Security Program Help a CISO Understand Risks?

-A security program will provide a look into an organization’s processes and show areas where non-compliance to certain requirements can result in data breaches or other risks.
-This could be anything from employees failing to properly secure information on their laptops while traveling on business or staff not understanding how to safely handle credit card numbers while using the organization’s point-of-sale system.
+A security program provides a look into an organization’s processes and shows areas where non-compliance can result in data breaches or other risks.
+This could be anything, from employees failing to properly secure information on their laptops while traveling on business or staff not understanding how to safely handle credit card numbers while using the organization’s point-of-sale system.

 This communication flow is only made possible with an effective security program in place.
 It is the system that will ensure that both the CISO and organizational stakeholders are always working with the best possible information in any given situation.